DataSwell/NFL_Analytics_ETL/README.md

 The free API provides 1,000 API calls per month.
 In the data dictionary is listed, which data is scrambled.

 Also the API provides additional informtaion like:
-- Scores_bets (scrambled, but can be compared to the data from kaggle, only playoffs scrambled?)
+- Games (scrambled, but can be compared to the data from kaggle, only playoffs scrambled?)
 - Stadiums
 - Standings
 - Team Season Stats (scores, scores by quarters, also for the opponents)